gevorgyana/swift-lexer-standalone/README.md

 Need to include the binary dependencies of clang-format.
 It is not a bad problem to build that, it only takes ~1hr (not 10hrs like Swift!).
 Will not inlcude them to VCS, libraries/ is gitignored.

+16:28, 21.10 Maybe it is better to rely on packages??